 As with digital image capture, audio files can be recorded uncompressed, or by using lossless compression or lossy reduction.
-Three widely-used format standards that reflect each of these categories are WAV (uncompressed), FLAC (lossless compression) and MP3 (lossy reduction).
-Compact Discs use their own specialised format standard, referred to as Red Book audio.
+Three widely used format standards that reflect each of these categories are WAV (uncompressed), FLAC (lossless compression), and MP3 (lossy reduction).
+Compact Discs (CDs) use their own specialised format standard, referred to as Red Book audio.

 An analogue sound wave digitally sampled in 4 bits.

-The uncompressed WAV format was designed as a proprietary standard by Microsoft and IBM for use on PCs.
-However, the format is openly documented, widely used and has no patent restrictions.
-The WAV format is highly suitable for recording and editing, and is able to be created and used in almost all recording and editing software.
+The uncompressed WAV format is highly suitable for recording and editing, and is able to be created and used in almost all recording and editing software.
 The main limitations of WAV are the inability to embed descriptive metadata into the file, and the maximum file size of 4 Gigabytes.
 Professional sound engineers and archivists use extended formats of WAV, known as the Broadcast Wave Format and RF64, to overcome these limitations.
 An alternative is to use a software application to manage the metadata when editing or playing back.
-You can also store the descriptive metadata in plain text files with the sound file when archiving.
+You can also store the descriptive metadata in plain-text files with the sound file when archiving.
 File size can be managed by using software that splits a long recording into consecutive files, or by limiting the bit rate of the recording.

-The compressed FLAC format is an open format and codec licensed by the Xiph.org Foundation under the open source BSD and GPL software licences.
-FLAC is lossless, meaning when sound samples are encoded and then decoded, no information is lost.
-FLAC is also able to embed metadata using its own system which matches the open Vorbis standard (external link).
+The compressed FLAC format is lossless, meaning that when sound samples are encoded and then decoded, no information is lost.
+FLAC is also able to embed metadata.
 FLAC files are most useful for storage and file management as, in addition to allowing embedded metadata, the compressed files are usually about half the size of a WAV file.
 The limitations of FLAC are largely to do with the number of software applications that currently support the format.
 This may also limit the usefulness of the metadata FLAC supports.

-Despite its widespread use and support in media players, MP3 is a proprietary file format subject to patent claims and restrictions that may remain until 2017.
 Applying lossy reduction, the MP3 format is most useful for providing temporary or readily accessible copies of existing digital audio.
 Lossy reduction uses algorithms to calculate which bits of information can be discarded with the least impact on the sound.
 The MP3 algorithm is not as efficient as newer lossy formats, but in most cases the differences are minor.
 The important differences are in the reduced sound quality compared to uncompressed or lossless audio sources, and the difficulty editing or remixing MP3 sources.
 The most popular open lossy alternative to MP3s is Vorbis, supported by the same foundation that supports FLAC.
-An advantage of Vorbis is the format is playable on open source platforms such as Linux.
+An advantage of Vorbis is the format is playable on open-source platforms such as Linux.